Meopham air disaster: Passengers

-The passengers were the Marquess of Dufferin and Ava, Viscountess Ednam (formerly Lady Rosemary Sutherland-Leveson-Gower, sister of the 5th Duke of Sutherland), Sir Edward Ward Bt, and Mrs Sigrid Loeffler, none of whom survived.
+The passengers were the Marquess of Dufferin and Ava, Viscountess Ednam (formerly Lady Rosemary Sutherland-Leveson-Gower), sister of the 5th Duke of Sutherland, Sir Edward Simons Ward Bt and Mrs Sigrid Loeffler, none of whom survived.

 Inquest

 An inquest into the deaths was opened at Meopham Green on 23 July 1930.
-After hearing identification evidence for the victims and testimony from some of the witnesses the inquest was adjourned until August pending results from an Air Ministry Inquiry.
+After identification evidence for the victims and testimony from some of the witnesses had been heard the inquest was adjourned until August pending results from an Air Ministry Inquiry.

 The inquest resumed on 13 August and heard more reports from witnesses and technical evidence from the investigation.
 The head of the Air Ministry investigation said the removal of parts of the wreckage for souvenirs had not helped his work.
 The investigation had shown no evidence of faulty material or bad workmanship but it was clear that the port wing had folded or collapsed upwards where it joined the fuselage.
 The engine and tail plane had broken away and the passengers were thrown out of the aircraft.
 The coroner directed that as a government inquiry would be held then some of the technical details of the accident need not be heard.
 The coroner could see no reason to further delay the verdict until after the inquiry by the Aeronautical Research Committee.
 The jury returned a verdict "that the victims met their death falling from an aeroplane, the cause of the accident being unknown".